-One should be aware that the type of computer language used affects the probability of having a correct program.
-The use of a special-purpose simulation language generally will result in having fewer errors than if a general-purpose simulation language is used, and using a general purpose simulation language will generally result in having fewer errors than if a general purpose higherorder language is used.
-Not only does the use of simulation languages increase the probability of having a correct program, programming time is usually reduced significantly.
-(However, flexibility is usually reduced also.)
+Computerized model verification ensures that the computer programming and implementation of the conceptual model are correct.
+The major factor effecting verification is whether a simulation language or a higher level programming language such as FORTRAN, C, or C++ is used.
+The use of a special-purpose simulation language generally will result in having fewer errors than if a general-purpose simulation language is used, and using a general purpose simulation language will generally result in having fewer errors than if a general purpose higher level language is used.
+(The use of a simulation language also usually reduces the programming time required and the flexibility.)